 Plant Patent No. 14683 P2.
 Ripens early May.
 Self-pollinating.
 350-400 chill hours.

-JUNEGOLD Late bloomer good for frost pockets.
+JUNEGOLD Late bloomer that's good for you folks in frost pockets.
 Large freestone peach

 with beautiful, red- blushed skin and golden-yellow flesh.
 Great for canning.

 Ripens in June.
 Self-pollinating.
 650 chill hours.
 Zone 8A and 8B. $29.99 3 gal (4-5ft).

 LA FELICIANA Developed by the Louisana State University, La Feliciana is a late-ripening, large, sweet,

 freestone peach.
 Heavy production and excellent flavor make this one a